kremalicious/portfolio/README.md

 ## 🏛 Licenses

-All images and projects are plain ol' copyright:

 **© Copyright 2018 Matthias Kretschmann**

-Most displayed projects are subject to the copyright of their respective owners.
+All images and projects are plain ol' copyright, most displayed projects are subject to the copyright of their respective owners.

+Don't care if you fork & play with it, but you're not allowed to publish anything from it as a whole without my written permission.
+Also please be aware, the combination of typography, colors & layout makes up my brand identity.
+So please don't just clone everything, but rather do a remix!

 All the rest, like all code and documentation, is under: